-Here is where each writer will take one piece of writing whether it is a letter to a grandparent or a career resume and bring it through the entire writing process.
-This piece of writing will be expanded, revised, corrected, and then published for an audience, in this case, perhaps sent through the mail to a real person.
+Here is where each writer will take one piece of writing, whether it is a letter to a grandparent or a career resume, and bring it through the entire writing process.
+This piece of writing will be expanded, revised, corrected, and then published for an audience; in this case, it will perhaps be sent through the mail to a real person.

 Next, the parent/teacher will evaluate the writing project with help from the Letters grading rubric which is included in the unit.
 The evaluation includes a grade and also thoughtful comments about how the writer can grow in the future.

 This unit comes with a pdf printable pack with worksheets and activities that go with the exercises and mini-lessons in this unit.

 There are Pinterest boards, weblinks, and a YouTube video playlist that go with this lesson on a separate page for Writer’s Workshop.